cesarsotovalero/cesarsotovalero.github.io/_posts/2020-1-6-deploying-to-maven-central.md

 date: 2020/1/06
 ---

 Maven Central is the de-facto repository for hosting software artifacts that compile to the JVM.
-In this post, I'll describe the process of releasing a new artifact in Maven Central following an step-by-step approach.
+In this post, I'll describe the process of releasing a new artifact in Maven Central following a step-by-step approach.

 <aside class="quote">
     <em>Containing over four million software artifacts, the Maven Central Repository is one of the world’s largest and oldest archives of software libraries.</em>